-RESUME: Include contact info, all shows you’ve been in (professional and non) with role listed and which theater company or school and director, any film/camera/voice work, all training/classes with company/school and instructors, as well as special skills and interests.
+RESUME: Be sure to include your contact information.
+List all shows you’ve been in (professional and non) including role, director, and company or school.
+Also list any film/camera/voice work, all training and classes (include company/school and instructors), and as well as specialty skills and interests.

 HEADSHOT: This can be a professional 8x10 headshot, or a current photo.
-Class photos work great.
-You do not need a professional headshot for OCT, as long as your photo is current and looks like you.
+School photos work great.
+You do not need a professional headshot for OCT if your photo is current and looks like you.

-MONOLOGUE: Your monologue should be approximately one minute long.
+MONOLOGUE: Your monologue should be memorized and no more than one-minute long.
 We strongly prefer that your monologue be selected from a play, and that you are familiar with the content of the play.
-Consider reviewing our season of shows (see link at top), and selecting something in a similar genre that is appropriate for your age and type.
-We will also accept monologues from books for the youngest actors if you can't find an appropriate play.
-However, as you move towards professional theater, you will need to present pieces from plays.
+Read about our upcoming plays here and choose something in a similar genre that is appropriate for you.
+We will also accept monologues from books for the youngest actors, but as they continue to audition they should work towards using selections from plays.
 Adults: we prefer a single contemporary monologue.

-You won’t hear from us unless we want to call you back for a specific show.
-Most callbacks will be scheduled by October.
-If called back, we will tell you at that time what to prepare.
-Generally, you will be asked to do cold readings from the script and a song if being considered for a musical.
-Occasionally, we will have additional callbacks later in the season as needs arise, so we'll keep your information on file all year long.
-Please check back at the top of this page to find out if a particular show has been cast.
+After season auditions, you won’t hear from us unless we want to call you back for a specific show; these are usually scheduled by October.
+We will keep your headshot and resume on file until next season’s auditions in case an opportunity arises.
+If you are called back, we will tell you what to prepare.
+Most likely you will be asked to read from the show’s script with other actors.
+For musicals you might learn some music or dance at the audition.
+Please check back at the top of this page to find out if a show has been cast.

 Who will be at the auditions?